Studying Cancer in Pets Can Also Help Treat Humans — But Research Doesn’t Come Cheap

-Auburn University Research Initiative in Cancer (AURIC) with a million-dollar appropriation from the Alabama Legislature.
+Last month, the Auburn University College of Veterinary Medicine launched the Auburn University Research Initiative in Cancer (AURIC) with a million-dollar appropriation from the Alabama Legislature.

 In my mind, this initiative is a positive step forward because money for cancer research is sorely needed, and the program expands on one of the most important ideas in veterinary medicine: the One Health Concept, which uses spontaneously occurring diseases in pets as models for the study of human disease.

-cancer — I believe this money will help improve the quality and quantity of life for our companion animals.
+As a veterinary oncologist who can extend the life of beloved pets — but only sometimes cure them of cancer — I believe this money will help improve the quality and quantity of life for our companion animals.
 If the same money leads to new treatments for humans with cancer, then the dog continues to be man’s best friend.

 As appropriated, the million dollars will be allocated by a strategic planning committee and will be awarded, in part, as seed grants.
 A seed grant helps an investigator generate preliminary data to create a proposal.
 Investigators then compete to submit the best proposal to an outside funding agency in order to receive an even larger grant.

 The Auburn University College of Veterinary Medicine also unveiled the Mike Hubbard Fund to support graduate-level training in cancer research, which has been identified as a critical need within the veterinary profession.
 Auburn gets two paws up for helping to meet this need.

 Veterinarians have long embraced the One Health Concept, which views human and animal health as a single field in which discoveries geared toward one species advance health in both species.

 “The street goes both ways with regards to research," says Dr. Bruce Smith, director of the AURIC.
 "Some studies in humans help animals, and some studies in animals help humans.”